Most Treasured Volunteer Award

 Celebrating Volunteers in Greater Cleveland’s Health and Social Services Community

 The Most Treasured Volunteer Award is one of the awards presented annually by The Center for Community Solutions.
-The 2019 Awards event will be held during the Celebration of Human Services on Friday, October 25, at the Hilton Garden Inn & Gateway Conference Center.
+The 2019 Awards will be presented during the Celebration of Human Services on Friday, October 25, at the Hilton Garden Inn & Gateway Conference Center (1100 Carnegie Ave.); winners must be present.
+Event registration will open in September.
 Nominations will be accepted May 6-June 28, 2019.

 Award winners in 2018 were: